wp-plugins/ad-injection/readme.txt

 == Changelog ==

+= 1.1.0.2 =
+* Remove confusing Disabled/Enabled drop down options as all ads can be enabled/disabled from the tick boxes.
+Please check your ads after this update and report any problems!
+* Hide certain parts of the UI when the 'All' exclude boxes are ticked.
+* New configured/empty indicator on the category/tag/author/id settings.

 = 1.1.0.1 =
 * Template ads - you can now include ads anywhere in your theme template with some simple tags.
 You can load the top/random/bottom/footer ads, or you can load an ad from a text file on disk.
 Template ads inherit the same restrictions as for ads configured via the UI.
 * UI usability improvements.